FaridBouakline/FaridBouakline/README.md

 - 👋 Hi, I’m @FaridBouakline
 - 👀 I’m interested in new technology and try to test things on my own.
-This githubAccount will allow to strucuture up the project I work on
+This githubAccount will allow me to strucuture up the project I work on
 - 🌱 I do code in  R and python but not restricted myself on particular lanuage
 - 💞️ I’m looking to collaborate on scientific project .... depending on my mood